Everything you need to know about the World Snooker Championship final

 Stephen Hendry holds the record for the most world titles in the modern era, having won the tournament seven times.
 He is also the youngest ever winner, having been only 21 when he claimed his first title in 1990.

-Ray Reardon, Steve Davis, and Ronnie O'Sullivan have each won six titles, while John Higgins and Mark Selby have won four, with John Spencer and Mark Williams having claimed four.
+Ray Reardon, Steve Davis, and Ronnie O'Sullivan have each won six titles, while John Higgins and Mark Selby have won four, with John Spencer and Mark Williams having claimed three.

 So, if Ronnie O’Sullivan wins this year’s tournament he’ll tie Stephen Hendry for the most titles.